johnb1003/DataStructuresAndAlgsRefresh/Notes/DataStructures.md

 ## Queue

 Simple FIFO collection (First-in ~push~ first-out ~pop~).
 Can be implemented easily with LinkedList(add to tail, remove from head) or array.
+Priority queue can be useful.

+# Collections

+## Underlying Implementaions in Java

+- ArrayList => Dynamic array

+- LinkedList => LinkedList

+- HashMap => HashTable

+- Set => HashTable

+- Stack => Dynamic array

+- Queue => Dynamic array

+- Priority queue => Dynamic array

+## ArrayList

+Good for searching and retrieving data, bad for updating and deleting.

+## LinkedList

+Good for inserting and deleting (to beginning or end).
+Bad for searching and retrieving.

+## HashMap